walisser/audacity/qt/notes.md

 - put wxT() back in that were taken out, probably can't hurt...
 - submit PR for ODPCMAliasBlockFile Read255/Read64k bug
 - submit PR for ODDecodeBlockFile::BuildFromXML aliasChannel typo
+- submit PR ODDecodeBlockFile Read256/Read64K doesn't clear the full buffer
-- submit PR for GrowableSampleBuffer bug
+- submit PR for GrowableSampleBuffer format change allocation bug
 - submit PR for SilentBlockFile ReadData return > Length()
 - submit PR XMLReader will not fail if a child tag handler returns false, only if the TOP handler returns false.
 Perhaps it doesn't matter.

 * android
 ==========